If you're a recent college grad and haven't landed your first entry-level job yet, don't panic.

 - Salary: Prepare for upcoming negotiations by researching and comparing average salaries for your target job with PayScale and Salary.com.
 I also recommend reading this free PDF version of Jack Chapman's book, “How to Make $1000 a Minute,” to help you know exactly how to handle those dreaded salary interview questions.

-- Networking: Danny Rubin’s blog, The Template, has tons of great—and free—advice for entry-level professionals.
-You can also click on the following link to download five free templates from his new book, “Wait, How Do I Write This Email?”
-I’m also a fan of FindSpark, a community dedicated to setting up every young professional for career success.
+- Networking: Award-winning author and former television news journalist, Danny Rubin, has a great website with tons of useful advice for entry-level professionals.
+I recommend checking out his book, “Wait, How Do I Write This Email?”, for loads of email templates.
+I'm also a fan of FindSpark, a community dedicated to setting up every young professional for career success.
 In addition to your usual job-search tools, FindSpark puts together a bunch of in-person networking events for interns and recent college grads.

 Also, don't forget about your alma mater's Career Services department and alumni services.
 They often offer free job-search tools and services to help you find an entry-level job.
 Click on the following link for more free job-search tools every job seeker can use.